sourcemeta/website/content/licensing/index.markdown

 Our approach to licensing is for our software to be *free for open-source, academia, or personal use*.
-However, to ensure the sustainability of our projects, exploiting our technology advancements to power for-profit proprietary products requires giving back.
+However, to ensure the sustainability of our projects, exploiting our core technology advancements to power for-profit proprietary products requires giving back.

 That's why the software we produce is typically published under the